llpeterson/applications/traditional.md

 semantics and authentication, include the corresponding modules in your specification.
 This represents a novel approach to modularizing protocol services, an alternative to the protocol layering we have seen throughout this book.
-It is bit like flattening a series of protocol layers into a single protocol, but in a structured way.
+It is a bit like flattening a series of protocol layers into a single protocol, but in a structured way.
 It remains to be seen how well SOAP features and modules, introduced in version 1.2 of SOAP, will work in practice.
 The main weakness of this scheme is that